ardellsarah/Yeast_mutation_effects_across_strains_and_environments/README.md

 # Yeast_mutation_effects_across_strains_and_environments
 This repository contains all relevant code for completing analyses and producing figures for the paper 'Environment-independent distribution of mutational effects emerges from microscopic epistasis'.
-To use this code, you will need an updated version of R. To properly run this code ensure:
+To use this code, you will need an updated version of R. NOTE: All Files and Scripts here are preliminary.
+Finalized data and scripts will be uploaded upon the manuscript's acceptance.
+To properly run this code ensure:
 1. You have installed all packages listed at the top of the script.
 2. You update the working directory (and, optionally, the path to save files) on lines 38-39.
 The code will only run if your working directory has all relevant files.